Definition

 Many businesses have adopted this economic model.
 For example, Adidas introduced a fully recyclable shoe that can be returned to the company at the end of its life and turned into a brand-new pair of shoes.
 This was made possible by the use of novel materials and manufacturing techniques.

-A traditional economy produces waste because goods are produced, used by consumers, and then disposed of.
-The circular economy, on the other hand, eliminates the creation of waste and provides answers to issues like pollution, climate change, and the depletion of natural resources.
+Goods are produced, used by consumers, and then disposed of, resulting in waste in a traditional economy.
+On the other hand, the circular economy eliminates the creation of waste and answers issues like pollution, climate change, and the depletion of natural resources.
 It also ensures that what we produce today has less impact on natural resources for future generations.

 Key Highlights